mspiez/network-automation-tools/README.md

 Getting familiar with each technology takes time, and without proper background, setting up a single standalone tool for testing may be cumbersome and discouraging.

-The series of tutorials in this project will help set up the environment and focus only on the features and benefits of the tools.
+The series of tutorials in this project will help set up the environment and focus only on the features and benefits/drawbacks of the tools.

 Usually the steps come down to copying and pasting commands into the terminal and then building and starting containers.